-The global COVID-19 pandemic continues to rapidly evolve.
-The extent to which the COVID-19 pandemic will continue to impact our business, our clinical development and regulatory efforts will depend on future developments that are highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, travel restrictions, quarantines, lock-downs, social distancing requirements, business closures in the United States and other countries, and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.
+The global COVID-19 pandemic continues to evolve.
+The extent to which the ongoing COVID-19 pandemic will continue to impact our business, our clinical development and regulatory efforts will depend on future developments that are highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, travel restrictions, quarantines, lock-downs, social distancing requirements, business closures in the United States and other countries, and the timing of the roll-out of coronavirus vaccines and the efficacy of those vaccines against current and future variants of the coronavirus and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.
 Accordingly, we do not yet know the full extent of potential delays or impacts on our business, our clinical and regulatory activities, healthcare systems or the global economy as a whole.